Sub-femtosecond optical control of entangled states: Model based on perturbation theory and WKB approximation

-We can retrieve the coefficients $\alpha_{o/e}$ and $\beta_{o/e}$ in Eq.
-1 and 2 of the main text using the KER distribution.
-An example is shown with the blue curve in Fig. S\ref{alphabeta}F for an odd band (a) as well as an even band (b).
-For the contribution of the ground state dissociation ($\alpha_o$) we fit an exponential function of the form $f(x)=A e^{-|a|x}$ to a KER region from 0 to 0.35 eV and obtain the exponential KER trend for the rest of the KER region up to 1.2 eV shown with the red curve in Fig S \ref{alphabeta}.
-The KER region up 0.35 eV contains only the contribution form GD.
-Then we set $|\alpha_o|^2=f(x)$.
-The fit is then subtracted from the experimental data to obtain the contribution of the bond softening ($\beta_o$).
-In case of odd bands, according to Eq. \ref{cohsup2} we have $\beta_o=b_1+b_2$ and we set $b_1=b_2$.
-For EBs according to Eq. \ref{cohsup3}, $\alpha_e=g_1+g_2$ and we set $g_1=g_2$.
+{ We can retrieve the coefficients $\alpha_{o/e}$ and $\beta_{o/e}$ in Eq.
+4 of the main text using the KER distribution.
+An example is shown with the blue curve in Fig. S\ref{alphabeta} for an OB (a) as well as an EB (b).
+For the contribution of the {ground state} dissociation ($\alpha$), we fit an exponential function of the form $f(x)=U e^{-|u|x}$ to a KER region from 0 to 0.35 eV and obtain the exponential KER trend for the rest of the KER region up to 1.2 eV shown with the red curve in Fig S \ref{alphabeta}.
+The KER region up 0.35 eV contains only the contribution form GS dissociation.
+Then we set $|\alpha|^2=f(x)$.
+The fit is then subtracted from the experimental data to obtain the contribution of the bond softening ($\beta$).
+In case of odd bands, according to Eq. \ref{cohsup2}, we have $\beta_o=b_1+b_2$ and we set $b_1=b_2$.
+For EBs, according to Eq. \ref{cohsup3}, $\alpha_e=g_1+g_2$ and we set $g_1=g_2$. }

-Fig. \ref{Fig:oddExp} B) and D) show the simulated case based on the WKB approximation and the model above where $\alpha$ and $\beta$ are determined from the model above.